Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 ### Technical notes

-* AspNetFormsAuth packages will automatically import all principals and permissions form SimpleWindowsAuth package, if used before.
+* AspNetFormsAuth packages will automatically import all permissions from SimpleWindowsAuth package, if used before.
-  Note that roles cannot be automatically imported because SimpleWindowsAuth depends on Active Directory user groups.
-* The login form and service allow anonymous access (it is a standard forms authentication feature).

 ### Simple administration GUI